dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 ### Self-Host Resources

+By default, the DDS library (whether pre-compiled or self-compiled) fetches resource files (Dynamsoft `node` dependencies and an HTML UI template) from CDNs.
 Self-hosting library resources gives you full control over hosting your application.
-By default, the DDS script fetches Dynamsoft `node` dependencies and an HTML UI template from CDNs.
-Rather than using CDNs to serve resources, you can instead host these resources on your own servers to deliver to your users directly when they use your application.
+Rather than using CDNs to serve these resources, you can instead host these resources on your own servers to deliver to your users directly when they use your application.

 #### Download Resources